 However, hand sanitizer is not as effective at cleaning thermal paste off of a CPU as isopropyl alcohol.

-It is highly recommended to read manuals thoroughly before assembling a computer to prevent similar damages.
+Reading manuals thoroughly before assembling a computer is highly recommended to prevent similar damage.
 If you apply some on your CPU pins, follow the right procedure, and remove it immediately to avoid any CPU damage occurrence.